 Therapy Focus was established as a not-for-profit community service organisation in July 1998 and has grown to become a respected leader in the WA disability sector.

 The idea for the non-government therapy provider was pitched by the WA State Government’s Disability Services Commission when a need for greater therapy services for school-age children with disability was highlighted.
 Before the establishment of Therapy Focus, the Disability Services Commission (now the Department for Communities, Disability Services) delivered school-age therapy services in government and non-government schools through their School Age Therapy Services Team.
-Prior to this, services were delivered in clinics that were visited by families.
+Prior to this, services were delivered in offices that were visited by families.

 1998 - 2002

 In its first year, Therapy Focus employed 110 staff including speech pathologists, occupational therapists and physiotherapists, who delivered services to more than 2,000 children in school, home and community settings.

 In 2000 Therapy Focus moved from its first head office in East Perth to a larger space in Belmont with the help of a Lotteries Commission grant.
 The 1999-2000 financial year also saw Therapy Focus establish a consumer-based membership model to encourage parent and support network involvement, with 64 members joining that year.
 The organisation quickly grew in both customer base and the hours of therapy services delivered after becoming registered to provide early intervention services to children aged 0-6 years in 2002.

 2002 - 2006

 After five years as Chairperson, Dr Warren Louden stepped down and was replaced by Dr Ann Zubrick, who had been a member of the Board since Therapy Focus’ inception.